lorrli274/next/courses/community/Google-s Python Class/lessons/Introduction/02-Language Introduction.md

 An excellent way to see how Python code works is to run the Python interpreter and type code right into it.
 If you ever have a question like, "What happens if I add an `int` to a `list`?" you can just type it into the Python interpreter to quickly see what happens.

-Here are some examples for you to try in the terminal on the right:
+Here are some examples you can try in the terminal on the right:

 ```bash
 $ python        ## Run the Python interpreter